warelayagent/warelay-agent/TRADING.md

 ⚠️ **This is experimental software.**

-- Warren is a learning agent, not a financial advisor
+- Warelay is a learning agent, not a financial advisor
 - Cryptocurrency trading is extremely risky
 - You can lose all your funds
 - Test thoroughly before using real money